gbouras13/pharokka/README.md

 `conda install -c bioconda pharokka`

 This will install all the dependencies along with pharokka.

-If this fails, please try downloading from my channel:

-`conda install -c gbouras13 pharokka`

 Alternatively, the development version of pharokka can be installed manually via github.